root-project/root/docbook/users-guide/Trees.md

 reset the **`TTree`** to use all events use `SetEventList(0)` or `SetEntryList(0)`.

-1- Let’s look at an example.
+1. Let's look at an example.
 First, open the file and draw the `fNtrack`.

 ``` {.cpp}